EberlyODL/phys010sjv11/electromagnetic_field.md

 An interesting configuration to set-up is to create a loop of wire in which the electrons are traveling in _a circle_.
 The loop of wire then behave just like a small bar magnet with a North and South pole.
 In some sense the electrons are spinning around and the movement creates a magnetic field.

-Compare the magnetic field created by a loop of current (a circular wire) (as show in figure "loop") to the one of a bar magnet (shown in figure "bar magnet").
+Compare the magnetic field created by a loop of current (a circular wire) (as shown in figure "loop") to the one of a bar magnet (shown in figure "bar magnet").

 [ciscode|rev=1|tool=elmsmedia|item=2152|entity_type=node|render=display_mode|display_mode=image]